 Trying to get professional-looking product photos without a fancy studio setup can be a real headache.
 Whether you're trying to stop the scroll on Instagram or make your products pop on a crowded marketplace, good images matter.
 That's where AI tools have swooped in, and PhotoRoom is one of the most popular names in the game, promising studio-quality visuals with just a few taps.

-But here’s the thing a lot of users are running into lately: figuring out its pricing can be surprisingly tricky.
-Between the different plans, billing cycles, and recent updates, it’s easy to feel a little lost about what you’re actually paying for.
+But here's the thing a lot of users run into: figuring out its pricing is surprisingly tricky.
+Between the different plans, billing cycles, a new AI-credit system, and recent price changes, it's easy to feel lost about what you're actually paying for.

 This guide is here to clear things up.
-We’re going to walk through PhotoRoom’s pricing for 2025, piece by piece.
-We’ll look at what each plan gives you, what the limits are, and help you decide if it’s the right tool for your needs.
+I'll walk through PhotoRoom's pricing for 2026, piece by piece.
+I'll look at what each plan gives you, where the limits bite, and help you decide if it's the right tool for your needs.

 What is PhotoRoom?